Making a claim can raise lots of questions, here are some of the ones we get asked most often.

 If liability (blame) is disputed it may be that a liability trial is held to determine who was to blame for the accident (in whole or part).
 This may result in delays in investigating the value of your claim until such time as a judge has made a ruling on apportionment of blame / fault.

 Once the issue of liability / blame has been resolved a vital part of the claim is assessing how much compensation you are entitled to.
 Valuing the claim involves assessing what impact your injuries have had since the accident and the future.
 We need to be in a position for the medical experts to advise on prognosis (your future medical situation) as well as the need for further treatment / surgery in the future.
-Often the medical experts need to wait for the injuries to “settle” and for the client to undergo treatment / rehabilitation before offering such an opinion.
+Often the medical experts need to wait for the injuries to “settle” and for the customer to undergo treatment / rehabilitation before offering such an opinion.
 The timescale for concluding your claim is therefore governed by the level and complexity of your injuries and recovery period.

 Our job as your solicitor is to assess all past and future damages / losses resulting from your injuries.
-For example: some clients are able to return to work following their accident whereas others are unable to do so.
+For example: some customers are able to return to work following their accident whereas others are unable to do so.
 Detailed calculations sometimes need to be undertaken in order to assess the long-term financial impact of no longer being able to work.
-Likewise sometimes our clients have complex care needs and these need to be assessed and valued for the rest of their lives before the claim can be concluded.
+Likewise sometimes our customers have complex care needs and these need to be assessed and valued for the rest of their lives before the claim can be concluded.
 Unfortunately it can take time to build up this picture and gather the necessary evidence although we always strive to conclude cases as soon as possible and without delay so that you can move on with your life.
 Whilst the case is ongoing we try, insofar as possible, for it to have minimal impact on you day-to-day, giving you the space and time to re-build your life.

 When a case is issued (registered) with the court we and the Defendant representatives (the other side) need to comply with the Civil Procedure Rules.
 These rules have been put in place to ensure that cases are progressed in a timely fashion and without delay.
 As your solicitors, we will frequently attend court on your behalf for Case Management Directions which may include deadlines for exchanging medical reports, witness statements etc with the other side.
 This process means that both the Claimant’s legal team (yours) and the Defendant’s legal team each have sight of all the documents relevant to your case at an early stage.
 This avoids the situation of having to go to court not knowing what the other side’s case against you is.
 Consequently, there are various times throughout the progress of your case and as evidence is disclosed that opens the door for settlement discussions.